 Say No to Unauthorized Access & Security Risks

 If you want to keep your files and folders safe and secure but want to avoid all of the hassles involved with passwords and encryption software, we’ve come up with the perfect security solutions for you.
-Our Hideez security key (for individual users) and Hideez Authentication Service (Universal IAM tool for businesses) provide you with great safety features without any of the drawbacks.

 With our Hideez Key 4, you can count on a long list of benefits that spans much wider than just protecting your files and folders.
 You can easily store all logins and passwords for the websites and services you use, as you can take advantage of more than 1000 login credentials.
 Moreover, all logins and passwords are stored in an encrypted password vault and auto-filled at a simple push of the button.